-In Emily's case, the man accepted he had filmed her "in case he wanted to masturbate at some point", it was also conceded that there was evidence he had filmed her without her consent.
+In Emily's case, the defendant accepted he had filmed her "in case he wanted to masturbate at some point", it was also conceded that there was evidence he had filmed her without her permission.

-Under the victim's right of review procedure, Emily challenged the decision not to prosecute the man for voyeurism.
-The Prosecution upheld their original decision saying that a consensual sex act would involve a person observing your naked body and that the observation could extend to filming.
+Under the victim's right of review procedure, Emily contested the decision not to prosecute the man for voyeurism.
+The CPS upheld their original decision saying that a consensual sex act would involve a person observing your naked body and that the observation could extend to filming.

-Emily applied for a judicial review of the decision, submitting that errors of law were made.
+Emily applied for a judicial review of the Prosecutions decision, suggesting that errors of law were made.

-In particular, it was argued that the Crown Prosecution Service wrongly treated the question of whether Emily consented to the sex as being decisive of the question of whether she was doing a private act when she was subsequently filmed naked and asleep.
-The focus was wrongly on whether she had a reasonable expectation of privacy rather than whether she was doing a private act.
-It was also argued that it was wrong to say that non-consensual filming of a sleeping person when naked, is not really different, in terms of privacy, to being observed asleep when naked.
+More specifically, it was argued that the CPS incorrectly treated the question of whether Emily consented to the sex as being decisive on the question of whether she was doing a private act when she was subsequently filmed asleep and naked.
+The focus was wrongly on whether she had a reasonable expectation of privacy rather than whether her sleeping constituted her doing a private act.
+It was also argued that it was erroneous to say that non-consensual filming of a sleeping person when naked, is not really different, in terms of privacy, to being observed asleep when naked.
 The real issue was the correct approach to the phrase “doing a private act”.

-The Court of Appeal has now ruled that anyone who films a partner, during sex, without their permission is committing the offence of voyeurism.
-This decision was made in the case of a man who filmed himself having sex with prostitutes.
-Tony Richards had argued that he was allowed to film as a bedroom could not be a private place if he was lawfully present.
+The Court of Appeal has now ruled that anyone who films a partner, during sex, without their consent is committing the offence of voyeurism.
+This decision was made in the case of a defendant who filmed himself having sex with prostitutes.
+Tony Richards had argued that he was permitted to film them as a bedroom could not be considered a private place if he was lawfully present.

-Richards appealed against his conviction on two charges of voyeurism.
-Unusually, Emily Hunt was given permission to intervene in the hearing.
-She was allowed to put forward the submission that consent should be the primary issue in these cases.
-Richards argued that the issue could not be consent when the place where the offence occurred was shared with another person.
-The test, according to him, was whether the person had a reasonable expectation of privacy.
-Richards accepted that filming without consent was a "betrayal of trust" but not that it was an illegal act.
+Richards appealed against his conviction on both charges of voyeurism.
+Unusually, Emily Hunt was given allowed to intervene in the hearing.
+She was permitted to put forward the submission that consent should be the primary concern in these cases.
+Richards argued that the issue could not be consent when the place where the offence was committed was shared with another individual.
+The test, according to Mr Richards, was whether the person had a reasonable expectation of privacy in such circumstances.
+Richards acknowledged that filming without consent was a "betrayal of trust" but did not accept that it was an illegal act.

-It was later said, by the Centre for Women's Justice who supported Emily's campaign, that the Crown Prosecution Service was no longer resisting the judicial review and would look again at the decision not to prosecute.
+It was later stated, by the Centre for Women's Justice who supported Emily's campaign, that the Crown Prosecution Service was no longer resisting the judicial review and revisit their decision not to prosecute.

 How can we help?

-Voyeurism is a serious offence that can be dealt with at the Magistrates’ Court or the Crown Court and carries a maximum sentence of 2 years’ imprisonment.
+Voyeurism is a serious offence that can result in the defendant having their case heard at either the Magistrates’ Court or the Crown Court and carries a maximum custodial sentence of 2 years imprisonment.
 A conviction can also lead to notification requirements under the Sexual Offences Act 2003 and restrictions on working with children or vulnerable adults.
-The consequences of a conviction can, therefore, be far reaching.
-If you need specialist advice, then get in touch and let us help.
-We can advise on a plea, defences and potential sentences in a wide range of circumstances.
+The consequences of a conviction for voyeurism can, therefore, be significant and far-reaching.
+If you need expert advice, then contact us and let us help.
+We can advise on a plea, defences and potential sentences in a broad range of circumstances.